 We strive to have all of our students live up to the high standards at GAA and it is imperative that students always tell the truth when speaking to any adult at school about a behavior issue.
-Consequences for not being immediately honest with an adult regarding a behavior issue will result in consequences being escalated.
+Consequences for not being immediately honest with an adult regarding a behavior issue will result in escalated consequences.